Advertiser Disclosure

 How To Get Free Credit Card Processing For Nonprofits

 Yes, free credit card processing exists for nonprofits.
-However, this merely means that you pass your processing costs down to your donors.
+However, this means that you pass your processing costs down to your donors.

-A nonprofit is one of the few types of organizations that can get away with asking customers to cover the cost of “free” payment processing without incurring a wave of resentment.
+A nonprofit is one of the few types of organizations that can get away with asking customers to cover processing costs without incurring resentment.
 Walmart.com would not enjoy that privilege.
-Check out our guide for the best free credit card processors that allow you to pass processing costs onto your donors.

 Surcharging